1. Take sample

 What does a negative test result mean?

-Why is early HPV detection important?
+Why is HPV early detection important?